 How does the contest work?

-On September 5, 2014, we will notify contestants who have been chosen to be South Side Pitch semi-finalists.
-If you are selected as a semi-finalist, you will be asked to submit a thirty to sixty (30-60) second video about your business idea by September 10, 2014.
-On September 15, 2014 we’ll announce our five (5) finalists who will prepare a pitch and compete at our October 1, 2014 event.
+On or before September 5, 2015, we will notify contestants who have been chosen to be South Side Pitch semi-finalists.
+If you are selected as a semi-finalist, you will be asked to submit a thirty to sixty (30-60) second video about your business idea by September 10, 2015.
+On September 15, 2015 we’ll announce our five (5) finalists who will prepare a pitch and compete at our October 1, 2015 event.

 Finalists will have the opportunity to perform a three (3)-minute pitch before our panel of judges and a live audience including investors, entrepreneurs, and community leaders.
 The winners will receive a prizes.
 Afterwards, we’ll toast to all the South Side entrepreneurs during a rooftop reception!